Non-coding RNA function and RNA modification in germ/stem cell biology

 The acquisition of both pluripotency and totipotency is associated with the deregulation of transposable elements – our goal is understand the mechanisms by which the germ cells manage this formidable threat to gametes, and thus transgenerational genome stability.
 Specifically, transposon silencing in the germline by the Piwi-interacting RNA (piRNA) pathway as well as epigenetic mechanisms will be extended upon from our previous findings.

-- The identification and characterisation of the spermatogonial stem cell populations in vivo.
+- The identification and characterisation of the spermatogonial stem cell populations.

 - Post-transcriptional RNA modification in germ cell and hematopoietic development.